-Students will learn the practice of reporting and verification and the art of crafting compelling nonfiction narratives in a variety of media.
-They will learn to write clear and dynamic prose and to communicate complex ideas in ways that can help shape the public conversation.
+Students learn the practice of reporting and verification and the art of crafting compelling non-fiction narratives in a variety of media.
+They learn to write clear and dynamic prose and to communicate complex ideas in ways that can help shape the public conversation.

 Admission to the Program

-The program is open to students of all majors.
+The program is open to students of all concentrations.
 Students may apply for the certificate after having completed one journalism course with a grade of B or above.
-Students will normally apply during the spring semester of their sophomore year, but no later than the fall of junior year.
+Students normally apply during the spring semester of their sophomore year, but no later than the fall semester of their junior year.

 To obtain the certificate, students must complete three requirements: coursework (students must complete at least five courses, with a grade of B or above), an approved fieldwork experience, and participation in a required senior colloquium.

 1. At least one gateway course (200-level) selected from the list below:

-- JRN 240 Creative Non-Fiction: This is a course in factual writing and what has become known as literary non-fiction, emphasizing writing assignments and including several reading assignments from the work of John McPhee and others.
+- JRN 240/CWR 240 Creative Non-Fiction (LA): This is a course in factual writing and what has become known as literary non-fiction, emphasizing writing assignments and readings of leading work in the genre.

 Gateway courses focus on the ethics of journalism, media literacy, and fact-based reporting, developing a common vocabulary and methodology including interviewing, storytelling, and verification skills.
-Courses are writing-intensive, as students will be required to "do journalism"--to report, write, workshop, and revise.
+Courses are writing-intensive, as students are required to "do journalism"--to report, write, workshop, and revise.

-2. At least two additional journalism seminars with a primary designation of JRN, at the 300- or 400-level:
+2. At least two additional courses with a primary designation of JRN, at the 300- or 400-level:

 These courses are taught by distinguished, practicing journalists.
-Spaces will be reserved for certificate students.
+Some seats will be reserved for certificate students.